Obama calls Florida governor about storm damage

-ABOARD AIR FORCE ONE (Reuters) - President Barack Obama called Florida Governor Rick Scott from Air Force One on Tuesday morning “to ensure the state had no unmet needs” as it responds to flooding from Tropical Storm Debby, White House spokesman Jay Carney said.
+ABOARD AIR FORCE ONE, June 26 (Reuters) - President Barack Obama called Florida Governor Rick Scott from Air Force One on Tuesday morning “to ensure the state had no unmet needs” as it responds to flooding from Tropical Storm Debby, White House spokesman Jay Carney said.

 Obama “expressed condolences” for the loss of life as well as damage to homes in the state he will visit later on Tuesday for a re-election campaign event, Carney told reporters aboard the presidential plane on the way from Boston to Atlanta.